Photograph courtesy of Kelvin

 Born: 12th April 1892, Athelstaneford, Haddingstone, Scotland.

-Enlistment Location: Kingston, Ontario, Canada; Date: 5th November 1914; Age: 22; Occupation: Farmer; Religion: Presbyterian.
+Enlistment Location: Kingston, Ontario, Canada; Date: 5th November 1914; Age: 22 & 6 months; Religion: Presbyterian.
+Signed up for the Duration of the War.
 Next of Kin: W. Garlick, 6, Gower Street, Ipswich.
 Height: 5ft 10ins, fair complexion, brown hair & blue eyes.

 Rank: Private; Service Number: 59352